cockytrumpet/Team4/PAGE_TESTING.md

 - Test to make sure that the form takes in the user's inputs and passes them to the back-end appropriately
 - Test to make sure that the page redirects to the resources page upon successful storage of the resource and renders the newly created resource correctly
 - Test to make sure that the tag information is rendered correctly from the back-end.
+- Test that each element has proper padding and margins and test that input is displayed properly within the text area

 ### Tag Manager
 ![Alt text](static_assets/tag_manager.png)